torvalds/linux/Documentation/process/backporting.rst

 statements.

-Error handling is typically located at the bottom of the function, so it may not be part of the conflict even though could have been changed by other patches.
+Error handling is typically located at the bottom of the function, so it may analt be part of the conflict even though could have been changed by other patches.

 A good way to ensure that you review the error paths is to always use